Jephthah-Akene/HermesPy/README.md

 - Install the required Python packages.
 - Open a terminal or command prompt and navigate to the project directory.
 - Run the main script by executing python main.py.

+## How to Run the system

+- To run the HERMES project, follow these steps: `git clone https://github.com/YOUR-USERNAME/HermesPy.git`

+- Clone the repository to your local machine: `cd HermesPy`

+- Navigate to the project directory:  `pip install pandas prettytable tabulate`

+- Install the required Python packages: `pip install pandas prettytable tabulate`

+- Run the main script by executing python main.py: `python main.py`

+- The program will run until you stop it with Ctrl+C. The processed data will be logged to a CSV file called data.csv, and a table of the last 10 processed data items will be printed to the console.

 ## Project Structure